AngeliqueDF/rest-countries-api-with-color-theme-switcher/README.md

 ### Filtering and search functionalities.

-I chose to keep the state of each in the URL.
-To avoid having a duplicate content issue, I added the proper `<meta>` tag.
+I chose to keep the state of filters and the search term in the URL.
+To avoid having a duplicate content issue, I added the appropriate `<meta>` tag.

 ### Improving markup